davidtkramer/mock_api/README.md

 🏕️ **Go offline** - Develop your app, no internet required.

-🏭 **FactoryBot integration** - Setup test data for external services just like your ActiveRecord models
+🏭 **FactoryBot integration** - Setup test data for external services just like your ActiveRecord models.

 ## Installation